 Before she began her career in academia, Sarah spent 10 years at USDA’s Economic Research Service in Washington, D.C., and she served a six-month detail with the Department of Agriculture’s Office of the Secretary.
 Earlier, Sarah worked at the Center for the Study of Rural America at the Federal Reserve Bank of Kansas City.

-She holds a PhD in agricultural and consumer economics from the University of Illinois Urbana-Champaign, an MS in agricultural economics from Purdue, and a BS in public service and administration in agriculture from Iowa State.
+She holds a PhD in agricultural and consumer economics from the University of Illinois Urbana-Champaign, an MS in agricultural economics from Purdue, and a BS from Iowa State.